St. Paulus Kirche, Cincinnati: History

+Brewery

 In the summer of 2014, construction began to re-purpose the church into Taft's Ale House, a brewery and restaurant.
-The three-level brewpub is themed after William "Big Willy" Taft and features a blend of industrial and Victorian design.
+The three-level brewpub was themed after William "Big Willy" Taft and features a blend of industrial and Victorian design.
 The space includes two bars, a large beer hall with communal tables, traditional dining space as well as private dining in the bell tower.
-Cincinnati-based HGC Construction company provided construction services for the project with an anticipated January 2015 opening.
+Cincinnati-based HGC Construction company provided construction services for the project, which opened in January 2015.
 HGC stabilized the historic structure in 2011, readying it for development.

+In 2024, the space welcomed new operators and reopened as Mellotone Beer Project.